GeneralProducts/day-of-code/_posts/2018-09-09-get-started.md

 <!-- <span class="tag tag--approved">Approved</span> -->

 <p class="content__abstract">
-  This article explains the actions you will take on the Day of Code to get your starter kit.
+  This article explains the first actions you will take on the Day of Code.
 This is the first article you'll work through on the Day of Code with your coach.
 </p>

 ## Navigate to your code folder